percona/psmdb-docs/source/kmip.rst

         - Description
       * - --kmipServerName
         - string
         - The hostname or IP address of the KMIP server.
+As of version 4.2.21-21, multiple KMIP servers are supported as the comma-separated list, e.g. ``kmip1.example.com,kmip2.example.com``
       * - --kmipPort
         - number
         - The port used to communicate with the KMIP server.
 When undefined, the default port 5696 will be used.